milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Things you create or provide to us

 When you create a Google Account, you provide us with personal information that includes your name and a password.
 You can also choose to add a phone number or payment information to your account.
-Even if you aren’t signed in to a Google Account, you might choose to provide us with information — like an email address to receive updates about our services.
+Even if you aren’t signed in to a Google Account, you might choose to provide us with information — like an email address to communicate with Google or receive updates about our services.

 We also collect the content you create, upload, or receive from others when using our services.
 This includes things like email you write and receive, photos and videos you save, docs and spreadsheets you create, and comments you make on YouTube videos.